 So I had a dilemma.
 I had a taxi booked for 4 am next morning and I arrived home at 12.30 am.
 This was too late to cancel booking so it was out of my hands.
 I decided not to rebook a taxi until Wednesday morning to make sure any bleeding had stopped.

 When Wednesday morning came I travelled to Bogota to continue the visa process.
 Another amount was paid online and I then had to go to the Immigation Office in person.
 That process went very quickly, and then it was onto the next step.
 This involved another form to be submitted online.
 Thankfully I was able to contact the office who submitted the form on line and then when it was accepted they forwarded the approval number to me straight away and I was able to take the next step.

 Armed with the approval number I joined the que at booth 20.
 Eventually my number came up, and I was photographed and fingerprinted and ready for the final step.
 My plastic ID card with my photo and fingerprint will be ready in five days.
 So one more trip to Bogota and I will have legal status in Colombia until the end of January next year.
 Of course, another payment had to be made at this stage.

 One thing I have to come to grips with is my ageing body.
 The spirit is willing but the body isn’t.
 On my first day at the office, I tripped over an obstacle I didn’t see, and landed flat out on the concrete.
 No real damage.
 Later on the same day, at a restaurant, I missed a step and nearly hit the deck again but recovered in time.
 Two days later, while mounting a hammock, I landed on the deck again.
 No damage from all these things except a bit of a reality check.

 So begins my English teaching adventure.
-So far, in the last month, I have managed to teach English to one class but I wouldn’t have it any other way.
+So far, I have managed to teach English to one class but I wouldn’t have it any other way.
 Helping disadvantaged kids helps me find meaning and purpose in life.